 Climate-based onion planting guide for Canmore, Alberta

-In Canmore, onions usually has only a narrow seasonal margin.
+In Canmore, onions usually has only a narrow seasonal margin, so earlier varieties and good planting timing matter much more than they do for easier crops.

 Typical Planting Window